 sittin' on that couch watching mind-numbing, spirit-crushing

-game shows, stuffing f--king junk food into your mouth.
+game shows, stuffing f--kin' junk food into your mouth.

-Choose rottin' away at the end of it all, pissing your
+Choose rottin' away at the end of it all, pissin' your

 last in a miserable home, nothing more than an embarassment